 The Doberman Labrador Mix is a sweet, gentle, loving, caring, loyal, stubborn, and protective of his/her masters.
 The Doberman Labrador mix is not for a first-time dog owner, they need an experienced dog owner to own them.

-In this last part of the article, we will tell you about the Doberman Labrador Mix training, socialization, temperament, exercise, grooming and finally but not least the Doberman Labrador mix health issues.
-So let’s get going!
+In this last part of the article, we will tell you about the Doberman Labrador Mix training, socialization, temperament, exercise, grooming and finally but not least their health issues.

 Training all dogs is essential!
 No matter the breed or the size (including your ankle bitters! 😆😉), if you want a well-adjusted dog breed, training, exercise, and socialization is key to having a well-trained dog!

 Neglecting your puppy’s obedience training can make your life with your fur-buddy a nightmare.
-The Doberman Lab Mix can have behavioral issues if not trained properly they can become overly aggressive and protective and will not obey or follow your rules.
+The Doberman Lab Mix can have behavioral issues if not trained properly they can become overly aggressive and protective and will not obey you.

-The Doberdor is a brilliant dog, so proper training is a must as well as mental stimulation!
-It is better to train them while he is a puppy.
+They are also a brilliant dog, and must have constant training along with mental stimulation!
+It is better to train them while he/she is a puppy.
 So the younger you can start teaching, the easier it will be.

 Socialization for the Doberman Lab Mix

 Socialization is an important stage in a puppy’s life, especially for the Doberman Labrador mix.
-You don’t want your dog to go chasing any animal, or humans.
+You don’t want your dog to go chasing any animals or humans.
 The best way to stop the chasing is to expose him to lots of experiences, such as walks in the city.
-The goal is to desensitize your puppy by getting him used to being around other people, objects, cars/trucks, smells, and other animals of all shapes and breeds.
+The goal is to desensitize your puppy by getting him/her used to being around other people, objects, cars/trucks, smells, and other animals of all shapes and breeds.

 Part of the socialization is taking your puppy to puppy classes, where he/she can meet different puppies and animals.